-In early October, the security of flashlight apps on mobile devices came into question: were they stealing passwords, accessing calendars, even tracking us via geo-location services?
+In early October, the security of flashlight apps on mobile devices came into question: were they stealing passwords, accessing calendars, or even tracking us via geo-location services?
 (Turns out they could, but most of them probably aren’t.)
-Then, on October 15th, Google researchers working with a team of international IT experts discovered Poodle, a bug in the 15-year-old open-source web encryption technology SSL 3.0 that shared similarities with earlier security issues like the Heartbleed vulnerability and the Shellshock bug.
-And on October 20th, a New York Times article revealed that hackers were amassing hundreds of thousands of dollars of charges on small-business phone bills thanks to the fact that most lines now run over the Internet and are subject to breaches.
+Then, on Oct.
+15, Google researchers working with a team of international IT experts discovered Poodle, a bug in the 15-year-old open-source web encryption technology SSL 3.0 that shared similarities with earlier security issues like the Heartbleed vulnerability and the Shellshock bug.
+And on Oct.
+20, a New York Times article revealed that hackers were amassing hundreds of thousands of dollars of charges on small-business phone bills thanks to the fact that most lines now run over the Internet and are subject to breaches.

 Luckily, most of these problems didn’t have as far-reaching of an impact as originally anticipated.
 But the endless litany of stories highlighting security flaw after security flaw certainly highlights the need to take IT security more seriously.

-- Where do these threats exist?
+2) Where do these threats exist?
 Unfortunately, they have popped up everywhere.
-In the cloud, where data might be compromised on the way “up” from your computer or on the way back “down” from data centers; on mobile devices, where malware attacks increased nearly 100% from 2013 to 2014; on any operating systems new or old, Windows or Mac; and on social networks, where clicking on that shocking video or too-good-to-be-true offer can end up compromising your data — and that of all your friends.
+In the cloud, where data might be compromised on the way “up” from your computer or on the way back “down” from data centers; on mobile devices, where malware attacks increased nearly 100% from 2013 to 2014; on any operating systems new or old, Windows or Mac; and on social networks, where clicking on that shocking video or too-good-to-be-true offer can end up compromising your data—and that of all your friends.

-- How can these threats be stopped?
-The solutions seem simple — it’s putting them to work that often presents challenges.
+3) How can these threats be stopped?
+The solutions seem simple—it’s putting them to work that often presents challenges.
 Strong, unique passwords are a must, as is top-flight data encryption to protect your information and that of your clients.
 What does the future hold?
 User-centric managed ecosystems, which deemphasize the number of physical computers and systems and instead consider the employee and however many devices he/she uses as the focus, are becoming increasingly popular.